jeffc222/Chronic_Condition_Trends_BRFSS_Project/work/data_notes.md

 * **Key uniqueness:** (Year, LocationAbbr) unique after the pivot
 * **Prior year logic:** YoY set only when prior exists and null otherwise
 * **Cross checks:** Selected rows verified against CDC published tables
-* **Consistency:** Five state benchmarks from the Sheet benchmakrs are the same from =AVERAGEIF and average pivot tables
+* **Consistency:** Five state benchmarks from the Sheet benchmarks are the same from =AVERAGEIF and average pivot tables

 ---